 - Lack of Vitamins and Minerals: Iron, folic acid, B12 and zinc.

-- Hormonal Changes: Such as those occurring during menstruation.
+- Hormonal Changes: Those occurring during menstruation, for example.

-- Conditions and Diseases: Especially those that affect the body's immune system.
+- Conditions and Disorders: Especially those that affect the body's immune system.

 Are You at Risk?

 Anyone can get canker sores.
-Some people get canker sores 2-3 times in a year, while others have continual appearances.
-The first occurrence is generally between the age of 10 and 40 years old, however; there are certain factors that increase the likelihood of appearance.
+Some people get canker sores 2-3 times a year, while others have continuous outbreaks.
+The first occurrence is generally between the age of 10 and 40 years old; however, certain factors can increase the likelihood of an outbreak.
 According to the Mayo Clinic, canker sores are more common in women and people with a family history of the disorder.

 What Can You Do If You Have a Canker Sore?

-The most painful period is in the first few days of appearance before the healing process begins.
+The most painful period is the first few days of appearance, before the healing process begins.
 In some cases, it can be painful to eat or even talk during this period.
-The herpetiform and minor canker sores heal and disappear after about two weeks.
+Herpetiform and minor canker sores heal and disappear after about two weeks.
 They leave no visible scarring.
-On the other hand, major canker sores last several weeks, up to several months, and can leave extensive scarring.
-While healing, avoid consuming spicy or acidic foods and alcohol, which can cause pain in the area.
-Use a hydrogen peroxide mouth rinse such as Colgate® Peroxyl to cleanse and soothe the affected area.
+On the other hand, major canker sores can last several weeks or up to several months, and can leave extensive scarring.
+Avoid consuming spicy or acidic foods and alcohol during the healing process, as this can cause pain in the area.
+Use a mouth rinse to cleanse and soothe the affected area.

 Continue brushing and flossing your teeth daily.
-If any of the symptoms persist longer than two weeks, you experience pain not controllable with self-measures, you have large recurring sores or new sores appear before older sores have healed, contact your medical or dental practitioner.
+Contact your medical or dental practitioner if any of the symptoms persist for more than two weeks, if you experience uncontrollable pain, if you have large recurring sores, or if new sores appear before the older sores have healed.
 They will be able to diagnose your condition.
 Do not assume you have canker sores, as other more serious ailments can present with similar symptoms.
-If necessary, your medical or dental practitioner can prescribe other preventative measures including, but not limited to, prescription medication and prescription mouthwash.
+If necessary, your medical or dental practitioner can prescribe other preventive measures, including but not limited to prescription medication and prescription mouthwash.